evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-05/readme.md

 ...
 ```

-Now, change the code and use `config.RequreSecret` instead of `config.Requre` and deploy
+Now, change the code and use `config.RequireSecret` instead of `config.Require` and deploy

 ```c#
 var resourceGroup = new ResourceGroup("resourceGroup", new ResourceGroupArgs {